 [Read more about Gum Disease in our Health Encyclopedia.]

 The early stage of periodontal disease is called “gingivitis.”
 With gingivitis, the gums bleed easily and become red and swollen.
-Regular cleanings by your dentist or dental hygienist, and daily brushing and flossing, can reverse gingivitis and prevent more serious gum disease.
+Simple oral hygiene steps such as regular cleanings by your dentist or dental hygienist, and daily brushing and flossing, can reverse gingivitis and prevent more serious gum disease.

 Periodontitis is the more serious, “advanced” form of gum disease.
 Your gums pull away from your teeth, and bacteria fill the spaces between your teeth and gums.
 As the disease progresses and the pockets grow deeper, it gets more difficult to clean out the bacteria – even at the dentist’s office.
 As your body tries to fight off the infection, the toxins released by the bacteria destroy the bone and connective tissues that support your teeth.
 At this stage, the disease can’t be reversed.
 The best you can do is to try to keep it from getting worse.